 The purpose of the Plan is to attract, retain and motivate directors, officers, key employees and consultants of the Company and to advance the interests of the Company by providing eligible persons with the opportunity to acquire an increased proprietary interest in the Company.
 Under the Plan, the grant of all stock options, and vesting provisions, if any, are at the discretion of the Company's board of directors.
 The term of any stock option granted may not exceed ten years and the exercise price may not be lower than the closing price of the Company's shares on the last trading day immediately preceding the date of grant.
 In general, stock options granted under the Plan have a term of five years with vesting provisions over a twelve month period.

-Notes to the Consolidated Financial Statements For the period from incorporation on April 24, 2009 to March 31, 2010 Expressed in U.S. Dollars, Unless Otherwise Noted
+Notes to the Consolidated Financial Statements Years Ended March 31, 2011 and 2010 Expressed in U.S. Dollars, Unless Otherwise Noted

 9. Stock Options (continued)

 A continuity summary of the stock options granted under the Plan is presented below: